-Figure 6 The pieces are named this way.

 Turn

-In the game of chess, each player makes the move one after the other.
+In the game of chess, each player makes a move one after each other in alternate turns.

 Turn is a variable that the program uses to determine which player is making the next move.
 This variable is important to check whether the move played is legitimate.
 The turn variable can be set to “W” (for white) or “B” (for black).
 If a legit move has been played, the Turn must change to the other value.
 If the player does not make a valid move, the program must not change the value of this variable.

 Capture

 When a figure has been captured in chess it is removed from the broad.

-Similarly in this program, captured pieces are given the position (-1,-1).
-The user can no longer interact with pieces that are in this location.
+In the program, captured pieces are given the position (-1,-1).
+The user can no longer interact with pieces that are in this position, and they are not considered in further interactions during the game.

 Check

 A check is given when a piece directly attacks the king.
 If the program finds a legit move that can capture the king with the next move, it detects a check.
 When a player is in check, they are asked to play a move that escapes the check.